 On a bright August morning, the secluded bay at Coverack looked spectacular.
 This is a great swimming beach and has a charming harbour, still used for inshore fishing.
 On an ebb tide, with the beach well covered in sand during this visit, the scenery was stunning, looking out to the bay towards the clear morning sun.

 Tim’s love of the beach and Cornwall.

-On the waterline as the day begins.
+By the water as the day begins.

 With local girl Barbara, proud of her village and background.